bcohenboulakia/nbworkshop/README.md

 ```yaml
 "post_processing": "git checkout main && ./your-program"
 ```
-It can also be done from the `post_processing` program itself through external Command execution.
+It can also be done from the called program itself through external command execution.

+Also note that the `actions: write` permission has been enabled, allowing commands to trigger other workflows using GitHub CLI (`gh workflow run`) without requiring additional personal access tokens.
+This requires target workflows to declare a `workflow_dispatch` trigger.
+Just be careful with trigger rules, as overlapping triggers can cause multiple executions.

 ## Solution formatting